CrowdStrike/falconpy/README.md

         print(f"[Error {error_code}] {error_message}")
 ```

+### More samples
+If you are interesting in reviewing more examples of FalconPy usage, this repository also maintains a collection of [samples](https://github.com/CrowdStrike/falconpy/tree/main/samples) to help get you started with integrating CrowdStrike Falcon into your DevOps processes.

 ## Documentation and Support :book:
 FalconPy is a community-driven open source project designed to assist developers with implementing CrowdStrike's APIs within their applications, and is not a formal CrowdStrike product.
 As such it carries no formal support, expressed or implied.

 ### Official Project Documentation: [falconpy.io](https://falconpy.io)
 Extended documentation is also available via the [wiki](https://github.com/CrowdStrike/falconpy/wiki) for this repository.

-### Sample code
-This repository also maintains a collection of [samples](https://github.com/CrowdStrike/falconpy/tree/main/samples) for use as examples to get you started with integrating CrowdStrike Falcon into your DevOps processes.

 ### Issues and Questions